SomenMistri/intro_to_scRNA-seq/Lessons/3_integration_and_clustering.md

 We also see the genes vary somewhat above and below the line.
 We could draw another line through the data representing **the second most amount of variation** in the data, since this plot is in 2D (2 axes).

 The genes near the ends of each line would be those with the highest variation; these genes have the **greatest influence** on the direction of the line, mathematically.
-For example, a small change in the value of *Gene C* would greatly change the direction of the longer line, whereas a small change in *Gene A* or *Gene D* would have little affect on it.
+For example, a small change in the value of *Gene C* would greatly change the direction of the longer line, whereas a small change in *Gene A* or *Gene D* would have little effect on it.

 <p align="center">
 <img src="../img/PCA_2sample_variation2.png" width="600">